-The Ministry of Food (Ministerio de Alimentación, or MINAL) is responsible for ensuring the "secured food supply" goal of the BRV.
+The Ministry of Food (Ministerio de Alimentación, or MINAL) is responsible for ensuring the "secured food supply" goal of the Bolivarian Republic of Venezuela (BRV).
 Imports and exports of food for human consumption are under the authority of MINAL, through the issuance of import permits, licenses and any other document needed for agricultural and processed food products.
 MINAL supervises almost every aspect related to the production, distribution and storage of food for human consumption.
 The main agencies of MINAL are:

-CASA - Food and Agricultural Services Corporation (Corporación de Abastecimiento y Servicios Agrícolas, or CASA) is in charge of purchasing domestically produced and imported food and agricultural products.
-Food products purchased by CASA are distributed in government-owned stores called MERCAL.

-- MERCAL Food Market (Mercado de Alimentos or MERCAL) is the government-owned food distribution system that includes small to medium size stores and supermarkets.
+- CASA Food and Agricultural Services Corporation (Corporación de Abastecimiento y Servicios Agrícolas, or CASA) is in charge of purchasing domestically produced and imported food and agricultural products.
+Food products purchased by CASA are distributed in government food networks, among them MERCAL, PDVAL and Bicentenario. - MERCAL Food Market (Mercado de Alimentos or MERCAL) is the government-owned food distribution system that includes small to medium size stores and supermarkets.
 The main objective of MERCAL is to market affordable food products, including staple products for all Venezuelan consumers, specially the lower class consumer.
-Basic food products are offered at very low prices, usually below than the controlled-priced products sold by the private sector' supermarkets. - SADA National Superintendent of Silos, Warehouses and Agricultural Deposits (Superintendencia Nacional de Silos, Almacenes y Depósitos Agrícolas, or SADA) is responsible for inspecting, monitoring and controlling the silos and the reception activity, preparation, preservation, storage, distribution and delivery of agricultural products of all companies and cooperatives in the country.
+Basic food products are offered at very low prices, even lower than controlled-priced products sold in the private sector' supermarkets. - SADA National Superintendent of Silos, Warehouses and Agricultural Deposits (Superintendencia Nacional de Silos, Almacenes y Depósitos Agrícolas, or SADA) is responsible for inspecting, monitoring and controlling the silos and the reception activity, preparation, preservation, storage, distribution and delivery of agricultural products of all companies and cooperatives in the country.